BananaCotton57/Cyber-Home-Lab/Exploring Ubuntu Home Lab/Linux Command Line and Security Basics.md

 ![Adding a User to a Group](images/image14.png)

-I added `sally` to the `cybersec` group and confirmed if she was in the group using the command: `groups sally`.
+I added `sally` to the `cybersec` group and confirmed that she was in the group using the command: `groups sally`.

+# Permissions and Access Control Lists